Favorite Thing: KumatosMarch 8, 2017

 There are two distinct ways that can help you avoid phthalates in your day-to-day life:

 - Focus on natural cosmetics and skin care.
-My personal favourites are from Anne Marie Gianni (4) – it’s all food-based, so it’s so clean you could (literally) eat it!
+My personal favourites are from Anne Marie Gianni4 – it’s all food-based, so it’s so clean you could (literally) eat it!

 - Avoid plastics in the kitchen and in your food storage.
 Try and use glass storage containers, mason jars or wax paper.
 Not only are they sturdier and better for the environment, they are better for your body, too.

-Bottom Line: Because we can find phthalates in cosmetics, food containers and other plastics, that means that they might be incredibly common in your day-to-day life.
+In Conclusion: Because we can find phthalates in cosmetics, food containers and other plastics, that means that they might be incredibly common in your day-to-day life.
 Discover where you might be finding phthalates, and cut them out right away.

 2. Polycyclic Aromatic Hydrocarbons (PAHs)